 Standards of Satisfactory Academic Progress

 All students must maintain satisfactory academic progress to remain enrolled at the university.
-Satisfactory academic progress is determined by measuring the student’s cumulative grade point average (CGPA) and the student’s rate of progress toward completion of the academic program.
+Satisfactory academic progress is determined by measuring the student's Cumulative Grade Point Average (CGPA) and the student's rate of progress toward completion of the academic program.
+These are outlined below.

 SAP - Quantitative Criteria

 Students must complete at least 67% of credit hours attempted each semester to remain compliant with SAP Policy.
 Credit hour progression will be based on a cumulative total of attempted hours to earned hours.
-For example, if a student enrolls for twelve term credit hours the student is required to complete a minimum of eight-term credit hours (12 x 67% = 8) for the term.
+For example, if a student enrolls for twelve term credit hours the student is required to complete a minimum of eight term credit hours (12 x 67% = 8) for the term.
 Failure to meet these standards may result in the student being placed on probation.

 SAP - Qualitative Criteria